Solved

 5 August 2024: Added the Shark CarpetXpert, one of the most comprehensive cleaners we've ever tested and the only model that can handle pet messes.

-Our guide is here to help you make a decision, and we robustly assessed each vacuum on pet hair pickup, odor and allergen capturing, ease of use, cleaning, price, features, tools and attachments, and everything else that should make life easier as a pet owner.
+Our guide is here to help you make a decision, and we robustly assessed each vacuum on pet hair pickup, odor, and allergen capturing, ease of use, cleaning, price, features, tools and attachments, and everything else that should make life easier as a pet owner.

-The cordless Dyson V15 Detect is the best choice in almost every way.
-It has the best pet hair pickup we've ever seen, as well as a green laser that illuminates hidden particles, adaptive suction power, tight, anti-allergenic HEPA filtration and an attachment that can deep clean pet beds.
+The cordless Dyson V15 Detect is the best vacuum for pet hair in almost every way.
+It has the best pet hair pickup we've ever seen, as well as a green laser that illuminates hidden debris, adaptive suction power, tight, anti-allergenic HEPA filtration and an attachment that can deep clean pet beds.
 Even though Dyson has released the upgraded Gen5detect, the V15 Detect still wins as it's almost identical but $100s more affordable.

-A common and effective solution from pet owners is to invest in a robot vacuum that'll regularly take care of all the fur on the floor, and the eufy S1 Pro Omni is the best we've ever tested, as it’s one of the only robots that can actually remove deeply-embedded fur from carpet.
+A common and effective solution from pet owners is to invest in a robot vacuum that'll regularly take care of all the fur on the floor, and the eufy S1 Pro Omni is the best we've ever tested, as it’s one of the only robots that can actually remove deeply embedded fur from carpet.

 The Quick List